anee-helsinki/LoveAndGenre/README.md

 <b>PMI and fastText results/</b> contains the results produced with PMI and fastText.

 <b>Texts/</b> contains the text file used for producing the results with PMI and fastText.

+We gratefully acknowledge that our research has been funded by the Academy of Finland (decision numbers 298647, 312051, and 330727).
+Our research data originates from the Open Richly Annotated Cuneiform Corpus (Oracc).
+We thank Oracc for their efforts in making linguistically annotated cuneiform texts available online.
+We are indebted to everyone who has been involved in creating this research data, including the authors of the original publications and the researchers who have made the data Oracc-compatible and enriched it through lemmatizations and by adding other metadata (for a list of projects and their contributors, see the file OraccCredits.txt).
+In the context of this article and dataset, we want to acknowledge the work of the Munich Open-access Cuneiform Corpus Initiative (PIs Karen Radner and Jamie Novotny), the Royal Inscriptions of the Neo-Assyrian Period project (PI Grant Frame), and the Akkadian Love Literature project (Nathan Wasserman and Yigal Bloch) in particular.

 <br><br>